EMODnet/esas2obis/README.md

 To republish the data:

 1. Clone this repository to your computer.
-2. Download all public ESAS data from [ICES](https://esas.ices.dk/inventory).
+2. Download all public ESAS data from [ICES](https://esas.ices.dk/inventory?selectedDataAccess=Public).
-3. Place the downloaded data in `data/raw`.
-The directory is ignored by git, so you will have to create it.
+3. Unzip the download and move the files to the repository in a `data/raw` directory.
+The directory (and the files it contains) is ignored by git, so you will have to create it.
 4. Open the repository in RStudio by opening the `esas2obis.Rproj` file.
 5. Open the Darwin Core mapping script [`dwc_mapping.Rmd`](src/dwc_mapping.Rmd).
 6. Click `Run > Run All` to transform the data to [Darwin Core files](data/processed) using [SQL](SQL).
 This will take a while.